duwdapoet/ctf_writeups/TJCTF-2026/chained.md

 We know that flag will be loaded when we submit URL so i will leak the flag using fetch.

-If we submit an URL in the first website, the URL will beocome like this:
+If we submit an URL in the first website, the URL will become like this:
 <img width="920" height="499" alt="image" src="https://github.com/user-attachments/assets/1744cc21-e5ea-4cba-b7b6-a4f5eee17b55" />

 So we can use it to fetch the flag to our site.